East Canyon Road to South Apple River Road:

 Illinois ranks 44th in the nation for public lands area.
 Compounding matters, less than 8 percent of the entire state’s stream miles are considered public waterways.
 The actual official list of public streams is one of the shortest and most pitiful in the country.
 State law stipulates that not only the banks but the stream itself up to its center point are considered part of the property of the landowner.
-Or, if both sides of the river belong to one property owner, then the whole river that runs through the property is considered private (one wonders if the air above the property also is private and whether airplanes need to seek permission before zooming over the roof).
+Or, if both sides of the river belong to one property owner, then the whole river that runs through the property is considered private.
+(One wonders if the air above the property also is private and whether airplanes or drones need to seek permission before zooming over the roof).
 Thus, without permission one runs the risk of trespassing.

 It’s worth noting too that Bob Tyler, in his quirky, devil-may-care book Canoeing Adventures in Northern Illinois, lists the Apple River as one of the “best streams for wishing to be arrested for trespassing.”